Why do we Mourn Together?

 These Ceremonies set the foundation for widespread cultural change.
-Joining together to mourn each other’s pain challenges the status quo, setting the foundation to build a new reality based on mutual respect, dignity and equality.
+Together we are building a new reality based on compassion and respect.

 The Joint Memorial Ceremony is the largest Israeli-Palestinian jointly organized peace event that takes place (or has ever taken place) historically.
 Last year 200,000 people participated in the event and over a million people streamed it afterwards.
-It has become a focal point for the Peace Community.
 Nearly every peace-building NGO in the region participates in some way, whether through co-sponsorship or by sending their members to attend.

 The Joint Nakba Remembrance Ceremony is the only Nakba commemoration in all of Palestine (and probably anywhere in the world) that includes Israelis as participants and speakers in the Ceremony.
 The history of the Palestinian people is not taught in Israeli schools nor acknowledged in Israeli society.
 To share in and express compassion for the painful and often hidden history of the Palestinian people is a powerful, radical act – and it brings people together in deeply profound ways.

 By sharing our histories and cultural narratives with each other, and mourning together for all we have lost due to this conflict, we begin to shift public opinion on a massive scale.